Characteristics of Negotiation

 There are certain characteristics of the negotiation process.
 These are:

-(i) There are a minimum of two parties present in any negotiation.
+- There is a minimum of two parties present in any negotiation.

-(ii) Both the parties have pre-determined goals which they wish to achieve.
+2. Both parties have pre-determined goals that they wish to achieve.

-(iv) There is an expectation of outcome by both the parties in any negotiation.
+4. There is an expectation of outcome by both parties in any negotiation.

-(v) Both the parties believe the outcome of the negotiation to be satisfactory.
+5. Both parties believe the outcome of the negotiation to be satisfactory.

 Steps of the Negotiation Process